 - Quarry Garden

 In addition to the natural beauty and lakes, you’ll find a Japanese teahouse, garden house, Chinese pavilion and arched bridge, along with a collection of unique sculptures.

 The Schnormeier Residence, the Main House, was inspired by Fallingwater by Frank Lloyd Wright.
 Instead of being stacked up like Fallingwater, the home is stretched out and designed to resemble a Japanese village.
-The Main House is currently closed to the public, but plans are in place to open the house for tours in the near future.
+The Main House is closed to the public.

 Rules for visiting the gardens

 - Wheelchairs or wheeled vehicles are not permitted as the gardens are quite hilly and there are no paved paths

 - Watch small children at all times.
 The lakes are deep and the banks are steep.